Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 A few hours of elbow grease and $100 in supplies and my garage door looks brand new.

 Like any household appliance or piece of infrastructure, garage doors can run very cheap to very expensive.
+Here’s how I ended up giving my old garage door a fresh look without spending hundreds of dollars on a new one.

 How much does a new garage door cost?